kango2/pogors/README.md

 # Transcriptome assembly using Trinity
 Similar to the script in `https://github.com/kango2/pogo` but with sequencing type support (handles PE and SE) and no need to merge multi-lanes data
 Changes are:
+- A new runtrinity.sh script `runtrinityModified.sh` available in this repo.
-The tsv `trinity.filelist` now needs 5 columns for PE data and 4 columns for SE data, the columns are:
+- The tsv `trinity.filelist` now needs 5 columns for PE data and 4 columns for SE data, the columns are:
 1. Unique name of the assembly output	(sample identifier)
 2. Sequencing type	(either SE or PE)
 3. Strandedness of RNAseq data for that sample	(for PE samples, one of RF/FR/US)(for SE samples, one of R/F/US)